 Most people can leave the hospital on the same day as the procedure.
 However, adults with complex cases and children need to stay in the hospital overnight.
 After you are discharged, you should aim to stay in Thailand for 5 to 7 days for follow-up checkups and removal of stitches.

-You should plan to return to work within a week if your job is not physically demanding.
+You should plan to return to work within 5-7 days if your job is not physically demanding.
 The total recovery time can vary from two to six weeks.
 Ask your doctor when you can resume your daily activities, such as exercises and heavy lifting.

 During your recovery period, you need to avoid sleeping on your side and wear a loose headband that covers your ears at night to keep pressure off your ears.
 Wear button-down shirts or shirts with loose-fitting collars so you do not have to pull anything up over your head.